Scaling a PropTech Startup from 3 to 15 Engineers

 -

 Timezone alignment is underrated.
-Our Tirana team works CET — just 1 hour ahead of London.
-Standups, pair programming, and Slack conversations happened naturally, not at awkward hours.
+Soatech operates CET — just 1 hour ahead of London.
+Standups, pair programming, and Slack conversations happen naturally, not at awkward hours.

 -